Dynamical disequilibrium in dwarf galaxies: rethinking gas dynamics, rotation curves, and dark matter inference: Disequilibrium in Dwarf Galaxies

 While $\delta$ has a familiar physical interpretation -- indicating the extent to which rotation supports a gas parcel against gravity -- $\varepsilon$ is better interpreted as a diagnostic of net radial imbalance.
 It compares the total time-independent accelerations experienced by a gas parcel to the local gravitational acceleration.
 As such, $\varepsilon \ne 0$ implies that the local fluid is under- ($\varepsilon < 0$) or over-supported ($\varepsilon > 0$), and would develop a net radial inflow or outflow if evolved in an Eulerian framework (assuming an initial $v_r \approx 0$).

 Fig.~\ref{fig: Radial eps-delta profiles} shows the radial distribution of both diagnostic parameters across the galaxy sample.
 The left panel corresponds to the mass-weighted density of $\varepsilon(r, \phi)$ -- i.e. $\mathrm{W}(\varepsilon, r)/\Sigma \mathrm{W}$ -- while the right panel shows the same for $\delta(r, \phi)$.
 In each case, the main subpanel presents a stacked 2D histogram of parameter values as a function of galactocentric radius, with colour indicating the joint distribution normalised by the total counts.
 Each galaxy here contributes 180 evenly-spaced azimuthal measurements per radial bin up to the radius marking the extent of its gaseous disc -- $R_{\rm ext, H\textsc{i}}$, as defined in Sec.~\ref{sec:Methods:GasDiscs}, enabling robust population-level statistics.
 The vertical subpanels display the normalised 1D distribution of the corresponding parameter.
 Cyan (main panels) and black (side panels) dash-dotted lines indicate the range of parameter values associated with $\leq 10$~per~cent error in circular velocity inference under the relevant fluid model (i.e. $|\varepsilon| \lesssim 0.2$, $|\delta| \leq 0.1$).
+In the main subpanel, white solid and white dashed lines indicate the median and central $50^{\rm th}$ percentile of the respective conditional distributions, $\mathrm{W}(\varepsilon|r)$ and $\mathrm{W}(\delta|r)$.
 Several results emerge.

 First, both the $\varepsilon$ and $\delta$ exhibit broad distributions at all radii, demonstrating that disequilibrium is a pervasive feature of dwarf galaxy gas discs.
 Crucially, this is not a subtle effect -- typical deviations on the order of $10$~per~cent from radial force balance and centrifugal support are common, with a substantial fraction of measurements showing even larger discrepancies.
 This is more clearly seen in the marginalised 1D distributions shown in the side panels, where the parameter ranges corresponding to $\leq 10$~per~cent circular velocity inference error approximately coincide with the full width at half maximum (FWHM) of the distribution functions.
 This overlap indicates that a significant portion of the gas disc lies outside the regime where circular velocity estimates are accurate to better than $10$~per~cent.